Expedition 45

 Expedition 45 was the 45th expedition to the International Space Station.
 Scott Kelly and Mikhail Korniyenko transferred from Expedition 44 as part of their year-long stay aboard the ISS.
-Expedition 45 began with the arrival of Soyuz TMA-18M at the ISS on September 11, 2015, and concluded with the departure of Soyuz TMA-17M on December 11, 2015.
-Kelly, Korniyenko and Sergey Volkov then transferred to the crew of Expedition 46.
+Expedition 45 began with the departure of Soyuz TMA-16M at the ISS on September 11, 2015 and concluded with the departure of Soyuz TMA-17M on December 11, 2015.
+Kelly, Korniyenko, and Sergey Volkov then transferred to the crew of Expedition 46.